wmg0021/MammalGroup/README.md

-## Mammal Project
+## Analysing the robustness of different bioinformatic pipelines for gene expression analysis during heat stress in Rat
-This GitHub is for the paper Analysing the robustness of different bioinformatic pipelines for gene expression analysis during heat stress in Rat
+This is the repository for the Mammal Group in Functional Genomics 2024